malinacojocaru/Minimalistic-Arcade-Games/README.md

 FOR TESTING:

-    The programm should be executed from the parent of the Minimalistic-Arcade-Games directory
+    The programm should be executed from the parent of the Minimalistic-Arcade-Games directory.

+    Please consider that we used COM3 port, change it if needed.

     Command: python -m Minimalistic-Arcade-Games.menu_all.menu_all

     For a certain game python3 Minimalistic-Arcade-Games/game_directory/game_menu.py